 With poignant prose and celebratory, powerful illustrations, A Day for Rememberin’ shines light on the little-known history of this important holiday and reminds us never to forget the people who put their lives on the line for their country.
 The book is illustrated by award-winning illustrator Floyd Cooper and includes archival photos in the back matter, as well as an author’s note, bibliography, timeline, and index.

-FIND MORE BOOKS FEATURING BLACK HISTORY IN OUR BOOKSHOP:
+FIND MORE CHILDREN'S BOOKS ABOUT BLACK HISTORY IN OUR BOOKSHOP:

 Looking for more great books?